Ground water well drilling at PS Miller Treatment Plant and Plum Creek Golf Course

 Mobilization - late February

-Drilling - March through April; drilling will continue 24 hours a day for approximately 6 to 8 weeks.
+Drilling - began late April and will continue 24 hours a day for approximately 8+ weeks.
 Around the clock drilling is necessary to ensure proper well integrity during the drilling process.
 In order to help dampen the rig noise, a 16 to 24-foot sound wall will be installed around the site.
+The drilling took longer than the 8 week projection due to geological variations.
+Both wells have been successfully drilled and the sound wall came down the second week in July.

 There will be no disruption in water service due to this project.